learn-co-curriculum/python-p3-debugging-with-ipdb/README.md

 > classes, etc.) can be auto-completed by hitting `tab`.
 If your name doesn't
 > autocomplete, it hasn't been defined yet!

-Now, in the terminal, in your pry console, type the variable name `this_variable_hasnt_been_interpreted_yet`.
+Now, in the terminal, in your ipdb console, type the variable name `this_variable_hasnt_been_interpreted_yet`.
 You should see a `SyntaxError`.
 That's because the binding you placed on line 7 actually froze the program on line 7 and the variable you just called hasn't been interpreted yet.